preslavrachev/preslavrachev.github.io/_posts/2018/august/2019-08-27-xamarin-impressions.md

 ---
-layout: post
+layout: single
 title: "Xamarin Impressions"
 date: '2018-08-27 00:00:00'
 tags: ["iOS", "Programming", "Xamarin", "Microsoft"]
+toc: true
 ---

-###### NOTE: The following post discusses the impressions I got with the [Xamarin.iOS](https://docs.microsoft.com/en-us/xamarin/ios/) framework alone.
+**NOTE:** The following post discusses the impressions I got with the [Xamarin.iOS](https://docs.microsoft.com/en-us/xamarin/ios/) framework alone.
 It was intended to discuss only the iOS development support and not the cross-platform capabilities of the Xamarin suite.
 It is also worth mentioning that Xamarin.iOS has nothing to do with [Xamarin.Forms](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/), a ver different beast focusing on cross-platform development, and a point of lots of online debating.
+{: .notice}

 Yes, you heard it right.
 I tried Xamarin this weekend.
 I got an idea for a new app a few weeks ago, and I was interested to try something different.
 Plus, for those that have read my [recent post about React Native](https://preslav.me/2018/07/20/dont-throw-react-native-away-just-yet/), I am always on the hunt for ways to avoid Apple's prescribed choice of language or tooling, so Xamarin seemed like a nice opportunity to do so.

-###### SIDENOTE: There is no such thing like avoiding Apple's tech or tooling, but one can abstract it away as much as possible, in the name a better and faster developer experience.
+**SIDENOTE:** There is no such thing like avoiding Apple's tech or tooling, but one can abstract it away as much as possible, in the name a better and faster developer experience.
+{: .notice}

 ## Basic Info
 Xamarin dates back to 2011, originally developed by [@migueldeicaza](https://twitter.com/migueldeicaza) and his team, who also brought [Mono](https://en.wikipedia.org/wiki/Mono_(software)), Mono for Android and MonoTouch to the world, and was later bought by Microsoft in 2016.
 Currently, Xamarin gets shipped together with every version of Visual Studio, including the [VS Community Edition](https://visualstudio.microsoft.com/vs/community/), allowing [individuals or small non-enterprise teams](https://visualstudio.microsoft.com/license-terms/mlt553321/) to create mobile apps and distribute across the app stores, free of charge.